-- Work collaboratively with the Head teacher, Class Teacher and Lead Mentor to support, monitor, assess and record the progress of the trainee teacher. - Offer pastoral support to the Trainee and work with them to plan and assess their needs and target areas for development. - Quality assure the formative assessment process in line with University guidance. - Assure the final assessment of the Trainee against the Teachers' Standards (July 2013) in liaison with school-based colleagues. - Moderate and confirm the support needed for trainees requiring additional support. - Discuss Trainees' University of Worcester Career Entry Profile (UWCEP). - Quality Assure the training process for Trainees in school. - Provide bespoke advice and training for school partners as part of School Experience visits.
+- Work collaboratively with the Head teacher, Class teacher and Lead Mentor to support, monitor, assess and record the progress of the trainee teacher and feedback key information where relevant to the Cohort Lead. - Offer pastoral support to the trainee and work with them to plan and assess their needs and target areas for development. - Quality assure the formative assessment process in line with University guidance. - Assure the final assessment of the Trainee against the Teachers' Standards (July 2013) through liaising with colleagues. - Moderate and confirm the support needed for trainees requiring additional support. - Discuss Trainees' University of Worcester Career Entry Profile (UWCEP). - Quality assure the training process for Trainees in school. - Provide bespoke advice and training for school partners as part of the School Experience visit.

-Headteacher (School) undertakes to:
+Head teacher (School) undertakes to:

-- Ensure that the school is an appropriate setting for effective training, with Trainees having access to support, good practice and necessary resources, including those made available through appropriate management of the partnership budget. - Ensure that risk assessments for trainees who may be pregnant or have a physical or medical need or a disability are carried out. - Identify suitably experienced and trained mentors who are able to model good/outstanding practice for Trainees. - Ensure that mentors access the Mentor Training provided by the University. - Engage with OfSTED inspections of The Provider. - Provide written notification to the University of Worcester of changes to the school's Ofsted classification resulting from a school inspection. - Co-operate with the moderation and quality assurance process by the Partnership Team. - ensure the trainee has access to relevant school policies and is aware of key members of staff, such as the Safeguarding lead and the SENCo. - Identify suitable and experienced staff for recruitment, selection and interviewing applicants as appropriate.
+- Ensure that the school is an appropriate setting for effective training, with trainees having access to support, good practice and necessary resources, including those made available through appropriate management of the partnership budget. - Identify suitable and experienced staff for recruitment, selection and interviewing applicants. - Identify suitably experienced and trained mentors who are able to model good/outstanding practice for trainees. - Ensure that mentors access the Mentor Training provided by the University. - Engage with OfSTED inspections of The Provider. - Provide written notification to the University of Worcester of changes to the school's Ofsted classification resulting from a school inspection. - Co-operate with the moderation and quality assurance process by the Partnership Team. - ensure the trainee has access to relevant school policies and is aware of key members of staff, such as the Safeguarding lead and the SENCo. - Identify suitable and experienced staff for recruitment, selection and interviewing applicants as appropriate.